 • Position the Chart: The chart should be installed somewhere easily viewed to ensure people constantly engage with it.
 Any space where the participants can easily engage with one another, be it a house’s kitchen or a classroom, will do.

-• Review the Chart: It is important to make the chart as exciting as possible and talk to the child or learner often about the progress recorded in it.
+• Please review the Chart: It is essential to make it as exciting as possible and talk to the child or learner often about the progress recorded.

 5. Regularly Update and Adapt